realA10001986/Time-Circuits-Display/README.md

 [Room Condition (RC) mode](#room-condition-mode-temperaturehumidity-sensor) can be enabled together with WC mode.
 In that case, only one timezone is used, and the other display shows the temperature.
 If there is a time zone configured for the red display, the temperature will be shown in the yellow display.
 If there no time zone for the red display, the temperature will be shown there, and the yellow display will show time for the time zone you set up for the yellow display.

 To toggle WC/RC hybrid mode, type "113" followed by ENTER.

+#### Exhibition mode

+In this mode, the clock shows a fixed, pre-programmed time in the *Present Time* display.
+This is useful for exhibitions or for filming.

+To enable this mode, type 999 followed by ENTER.
+The default fixed time will be displayed.
+To change this time, type 99mmddyyyyhhMM followed by ENTER.
+This programmes the given time and enables Exhibition mode.
+999 plus ENTER takes you back to normal mode.

 ### Common usage scenarios